ar10000/portfolio_site/knowledge/andrew.md

 ## Frequently Asked Questions

 **Q: How long does a typical project take?**
-A: Blueprint Sprint: 90 minutes.
-Implementation: 2-4 weeks typically.
-Proof-of-Concept Sprint: 48-72 hours.
-Support Retainer: Ongoing monthly.
+A: Free Fit Check: 15 minutes.
+Starter Build: 1–2 weeks.
+Hourly Development: Ongoing, billed weekly.
+Complete System Build: 2-4 weeks typically (varies by scope), delivered in phases.
+Support Retainer: Ongoing, billed based on actual hours used.

 **Q: What's included in every project?**
 A: Every project includes production-ready code, complete documentation, walkthrough video, team training, and a 30-day bug fix warranty.

 **Q: How do I know which service I need?**
-A: Start with a Blueprint Sprint (€500) to map out your requirements and get a clear implementation plan.
-This helps determine the exact scope and cost.
+A: Start with a Free Fit Check (15-minute call, no obligation) to ensure project alignment.
+If we're a good fit, choose between a €1,200 starter build to test working together, or jump straight to hourly work at €75/hour.
+For larger projects, complete systems start at €4,500.

 **Q: Can I combine multiple services?**
 A: Yes.
-Many clients start with a Blueprint Sprint, proceed to Implementation, and then add a Support Retainer for ongoing maintenance.
+The pricing model is designed for progressive commitment: Start with a Free Fit Check, then choose a €1,200 starter build to test working together, or jump straight to hourly work at €75/hour.
+Once we've worked together on smaller projects, we can take on complete system builds starting at €4,500.
+Support is available at €75/hour, billed based on actual hours used.

-**Q: What if my project exceeds €10,000?**
+**Q: What if my project exceeds the MVP pricing?**
-A: For larger projects, we break them into phases.
-Each phase is priced separately, allowing you to validate progress before committing to the next phase.
+A: For larger projects, we use the Complete System Build tier starting at €4,500.
+We can break larger projects into phases, with each phase priced separately, allowing you to validate progress before committing to the next phase.

 **Q: Do you work with non-technical clients?**
 A: Absolutely!
 I specialize in working with business owners and teams who need technical solutions but don't have technical expertise.
 I handle all technical details and provide clear communication.

 **Q: What happens after you build it?**
 A: Every project includes a complete handoff package: walkthrough video, written documentation, and a 30-day warranty where I fix any bugs for free.
-After that, optional maintenance retainers start at €250/month.
+After that, optional support is available at €75/hour, billed based on actual hours used.

 **Q: Can you integrate with my existing tools?**
 A: Yes!
 I specialize in connecting tools via APIs and automation platforms.
 Common integrations include CRMs, email platforms, databases, payment processors, and more.